 He could feel the sobs threatening to break through; when he spoke, he hoped she would not hear it.
 "I love you so much…"

 He felt her clutch tighter to him.
 Of course she knew.
 She always did.
 He held back his tears and held his lover close to him.
-It was never about the sex.
-To be honest, it was only just a recent turn in their relationship.
-Many nights before now found them sharing the same sleeping space but not engaging in these activities.
+Many nights before now found them sharing the same sleeping space but not engaging in activities.

-"I love you too Harry…" She pants softly into his ear.
-Harry waited until she relaxed her grip on his body before he slowly pulled himself out of her core.
-Both of them shiver from the sensations that race through their heated blood and sensitive flesh.
-Harry laid himself on his side as she snuggles into his chest.
+"I love you too Harry…" She softly whispered into his ear.
+Harry laid himself on his side as she snuggled into his chest.

 "Me and you Hermione.
 Always and forever."
 His voice barely a whisper, but his words were spoken from the deepest recesses of his heart.